Most Effective Products

 Key Takeaways

-• Poison ivy is an invasive leafy shrub that can grow in a variety of conditions and is a health hazard because the leaves contain an oil that irritates skin that comes in contact with it.
+• Poison ivy is an invasive leafy shrub that can grow in various conditions.
+It is a health hazard because its leaves contain an oil that irritates the skin that comes in contact with it.

-• Our top recommendation to treat poison ivy is a post-emergent treatment of Eraser 41% Glyphosate.
+• Our top recommendation for removing poison ivy is a post-emergent treatment of Eraser 41% Glyphosate.
+Be sure to use Vision Pro Max to track where you are spraying.

 Questions and Answers